Find out how to become a pension scheme administrator.

 HMRC will then send you a provisional Corporation Tax UTR by post which your organisation will need to use in order to apply to register as a scheme administrator.

-As you only need it once, the Corporation Tax UTR won’t be active and there will be no Corporation Tax requirements placed on your organisation as a result of having it.
+As you only need it once, the Corporation Tax UTR will not be active and there will be no Corporation Tax requirements placed on your organisation as a result of having it.

 If you’re already registered as a scheme administrator, but have not used the Manage and Register Pension Schemes service, you’ll need to complete some enrolment details the first time you sign into it.